hardpixel/active-content/README.md

 ## Code of Conduct

-Everyone interacting in the CmsBasics project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hardpixel/cms-basics/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ActiveContent project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hardpixel/active-content/blob/master/CODE_OF_CONDUCT.md).